 Like the answers to many other questions, the answer to this one is – it depends.
 There are several factors that can determine how long a 22 barrel will last including ” what is your definition of last”.
 Is it “when will it start to lose it’s accuracy” or ” when will accuracy decline to a point that the barrel is completely unusable.”

 I know of 22 barrels that have lasted 200,000 plus rounds and are still being shot with very good accuracy and I know of 22 barrels that appear to have been shot out (complete loss of accuracy) after 5,000 rounds.
-There appears to be a direct correlation between longevity of a barrel, the quality of the barrel to begin with, and the care given to it

 Big bore rifles typically see a much faster curve for reaching the end of their useful lives.
 This is because of tremendous high temperatures traveling down the barrel along with high pressures.
 I have heard some say that a big bore barrel is expected to get around 3000 to 5000 rounds before becoming useless.